 What happened: Mickey Mantle was chasing after a fly ball in the outfield when he stumbled over a sprinkler head, injuring his knee.

-Bottom line: There’s still some debate about the exact knee injury Mickey Mantle suffered as a 19-year-old rookie in the 1951 World Series.
+Bottom line: There’s still some debate about the exact knee injury Mickey Mantle suffered as a 19-year-old rookie for the New York Yankees in the 1951 World Series.
 Some opinions say a torn ACL, torn meniscus or torn cartilage.